classgraph/classgraph/README.md

 One of the more unique capabilities of FastClasspathScanner is to find classes in the whitelisted (non-blacklisted) package hierarchy that have fields of a given type, assuming both the class and the types of its fields are in whitelisted (non-blacklisted) packages.
 (In particular, you cannot search for fields of a type defined in a system package, e.g. `java.lang.String` or `java.lang.Object` by default, because system packages are always blacklisted by default -- this can be overridden by passing `"!"` or `"!!"` to the [constructor](#constructor).)

 Matching field types also matches type parameters and array types.
-For example, `.getNamesOfClassesWithFieldOfType("com.xyz.Widget")` will match classes that contain fields of the form:
+For example, `ScanResult#getNamesOfClassesWithFieldOfType("com.xyz.Widget")` will match classes that contain fields of the form:

 * `Widget widget`
 * `Widget[] widgets`